JayantTeotia16/JayantTeotia16.github.io/_pages/about.md

 Jayant's primary focus at this juncture centered on the use of neural networks for computer vision.
 His work included creating CNNs for image segmentation and detection, employing Generative Adversarial Networks (GANs), and exploring diffusion models for data generation.

-Now, in the present, Jayant and the ever-evolving world find themselves standing at a crucial juncture, tasked with leveraging these creative innovations and inventions to address the remaining limitations, as they continue to shape the future.
+Now, in the present, Jayant and the ever-evolving world find themselves standing at a crucial juncture, tasked with leveraging these creative innovations and inventions to address the remaining limitations, as they continue to shape the future.-->